-H. Richard Alexander, M.D., is a world-renowned surgical oncologist and cancer researcher.
+Dr. H. Richard Alexander is a world-renowned surgical oncologist and cancer researcher.
 He has a special interest in abdominal cancers, including peritoneal mesothelioma.

-In his clinical practice, Alexander offers innovative treatment options for various difficult-to-treat cancers.
-He developed an interest in peritoneal mesothelioma early in his career and has since made numerous breakthroughs about the nature of the disease and, more importantly, how doctors can treat it most effectively.
+In his clinical practice, Alexander offers innovative treatment options for various cancers that are difficult to treat.
+He developed an interest in peritoneal mesothelioma early in his career and has since made numerous breakthroughs on the nature of the disease and, more importantly, how mesothelioma doctors can treat it most effectively.

 Alexander made one of his most noteworthy research discoveries by analyzing mesothelioma tumors at the molecular level.
 Using advanced techniques, his research team identified proteins within the cancerous cells that are crucial for the tumor’s survival.

 By employing novel methods to eliminate the cancer-sustaining proteins, Alexander essentially found a way to prevent mesothelioma tumors from growing.
-He has confirmed this approach’s success in cell cultures and laboratory mice, and will soon start the next phase of research that aims to improve the results of peritoneal mesothelioma patients in clinical trials.
+He has confirmed this approach’s success in cell cultures and laboratory mice, and he has started the next phase of clinical research to improve the results of peritoneal mesothelioma patients in clinical trials.

-Fast fact: Baltimore Magazine named Dr. Alexander one of 2010’s Top Docs for general surgical oncology.
+Fast fact: Baltimore Magazine named Alexander one of 2010’s Top Docs for general surgical oncology.

 Another major focus of Alexander’s work is peritoneal dissemination, or the spread of tumors within the abdominal cavity.
 To find ways to better manage this challenging clinical situation for patients with peritoneal mesothelioma and other abdominal cancers, Alexander has researched a variety of treatment combinations.

 Alexander began his career in the military, spending eight years on active duty with the U.S. Navy.
-He earned his medical degree from Georgetown University School of Medicine and completed his residency in general surgery at the Walter Reed National Military Medical Center, formerly known as the National Naval Medical Center.
-At the conclusion of his military service, Alexander entered a fellowship in surgical oncology at the Memorial Sloan-Kettering Cancer Center in New York.
+He earned his medical degree from Georgetown University School of Medicine and completed his residency in general surgery at the Walter Reed National Military Medical Center.
+At the conclusion of his military service, Alexander entered a fellowship in surgical oncology at the Memorial Sloan Kettering Cancer Center in New York.

-Prior to joining the University of Maryland’s cancer center, Alexander spent nearly 17 years with the National Cancer Institute (NCI).
+Alexander also spent 16 years with the National Cancer Institute (NCI).
 He ultimately became deputy director for the institute’s Center for Cancer Research, where he presided over a program to develop innovative surgical procedures for patients with challenging cancers.
 He also served the NCI as chief of the surgical metabolism section and chairman of the gastrointestinal malignancies section.

-Alexander, a surgical oncologist and clinical researcher at the University of Maryland’s Greenebaum Cancer Center, has earned a reputation as an innovator, avoiding the one-size-fits-all approach.
+Alexander, a surgical oncologist and clinical researcher at the Rutgers Cancer Institute, has earned a reputation as an innovator, avoiding the one-size-fits-all approach.

 “The best approach to successfully treat mesothelioma is highly individualized, based on a patient’s circumstances,” he said.
 “No one formula or approach is necessarily best for all.”

-After 16 years at the National Institutes of Health (NIH), Alexander came to Greenebaum in his search of cutting-edge treatment options — and to feed his passion for finding answers.
+After 16 years at the National Institutes of Health (NIH), Alexander went to the University of Maryland in his search of cutting-edge treatment options — and to feed his passion for finding answers.

 MPM (malignant peritoneal mesothelioma) is a fascinating disease.
 In many ways, it has a very predictable biological behavior.
 But in many other ways, it behaves unpredictably.